 One criterion to classify tea is the fermentation: a natural process in which the polyphenols present in the leaves are oxidised (3).
 There are fermented teas (black tea), semi-fermented teas (oolong tea) and unfermented teas (green tea).

 The smaller-leaf varieties from China and Japan are used to produce green tea, while the larger-leaf Assam variety produces excellent black teas (5).

 Various criteria mark out its quality, such as its origin, the size of its leaf and the time of harvest (flush).
 Although in Darjeeling teas the first flush is usually the best, in Assams the first is weaker and the second flush, from May onwards, is preferred.

 POWDER brand organic Assam Sewpur black tea has large leaves, and is therefore given one of the superior quality grade Tippy Golden Flowery Orange Pekoe (TGFOP) (6, 7).

-Tea, also known as ‘the elixir of immortality’ is considered a divine remedy by ancient cultures (2).
+Tea, is known as ‘the elixir of immortality’ by ancient cultures (2).
 It became a very popular beverage in Europe thanks to the ‘East India Company’, which imported and marketed large quantities of tea in London.
 In the 17th and 18th centuries, this company depended on crops from China, but from the 19th Century onwards it became interested in a new supplier: India.

 In 1823, during an expedition to Assam, a region of India; the merchant adventurer Robert Bruce discovered wild specimens of tea.
 Indigenous people used as a decoction for headaches and fevers, in powder to avoid tooth decay and in juice as a contraceptive (4).